joseenricofrancisco/team-8-battleship/README.md

 - CPSC233 T02-TEAM8
 - Project Name: **Battleship**
 - Project Description：
-  The game that we are planning on making is based on a famous guessing game that was published by various companies as a pad-and-pencil game in the 1930s.
-The computer will ramdomly place 5 of the players' ships on a 10 by 10 grid.
-The locations of the ships are unknown for the other player.
-Players make their guess by turn and try to "shots" at the other player's ships, the objective of the game is to destroy all the opposing player's ships.
+  The game that we planned to make is adapted from a famous guessing game, Battleship, that was published by various companies as a pad-and-pencil game in the 1930s.
+For our adapted version, the game will have similar mechanics with different rules.
+The game starts with 5 ships being randomly placed on a 10 by 10 grid.
+The locations of the ships are unknown for both players which are the user player and the computer.
+Each player will take turns and guess a coordinate present in the boards boundaries.
+Players will try to shoot down the ships on the board, the objective of the game is to destroy more ships than the opposing player.

 ***
 There are two version now: text-version and GUI.